-Allergies are an exaggerated immune reaction to normally harmless substances known as allergens.
-When a susceptible person is first exposed to an allergen, an immune response is activated.
-Later re-exposure may result in the release of substances, including histamine, triggering a range of reactions.
+An allergy is an exaggerated immune reaction to a normally harmless substance known as an allergen.
+When a susceptible person is first exposed to an allergen, the immune system does not necessarily react, but stores this foreign substance in its memory.
+Later re-exposure may result in antibodies releasing substances, such as histamine, triggering a range of reactions.

 Allergies vary in intensity and can take many forms including atopic dermatitis (eczema), asthma, and allergic rhinitis.

 Allergy sufferers may experience one or several of the following symptoms:

 There are two types of allergic rhinitis: